- Blog/

 Make them see the picture from another angle.

-The podcast won’t be studio quality because it’s a recorded conference call with the leading experts.
+• The podcast isn’t studio quality - it’s a recorded insider discussion with industry leaders.

 Owning the narrative #